daedalus/stack_smashing/README.md

 We got our exploit working.

-Thanks if you got to this point.
+Thank you for getting to this point.

 References